Crizzly57/TwinCAT-ADSLogging/README.md

 <img alt="Console" src="https://github.com/Crizzly57/TwinCAT-ADSLogging/assets/81525848/8c102366-b516-40be-8998-cde373751839">

+### Contributing

+Contributions to TwinCAT-ADSLogging are welcome!
+If you encounter any bugs, have feature requests, or would like to contribute improvements, please feel free to follow these guidelines:

+1. **Reporting Bugs:** If you find a bug or unexpected behavior, please open an issue on the [GitHub issues page](https://github.com/crizzly57/TwinCAT-ADSLogging/issues) with detailed information about the problem, including steps to reproduce it.

+2. **Submitting Feature Requests:** If you have ideas for new features or enhancements, you can submit them by opening an issue on the [GitHub issues page](https://github.com/crizzly57/TwinCAT-ADSLogging/issues) and describing the proposed functionality.

+3. **Contributing Code:** If you'd like to contribute code improvements or new features, you can do so by forking the repository, making your changes, and submitting a pull request.
+Please ensure that your code follows the project's coding standards and include relevant tests if applicable.

 ### License
 This ADSLogging is licensed under the MIT License, granting users the freedom to use, modify, and distribute the software as per their needs.